psanse/BitGraph/src/bitscan/README.md

 - `bitarray`: Main type for standard bitset manipulation.
 - `sparse_bitarray`: Main type for large and massive sets with few elements.

-The library also offers a `bblock` namespace for bit manipulation of 64-bit numbers.
+BITSCAN also offers a `bblock` namespace with many useful operations for 64-bit numbers.

 To include the BITSCAN library in your project, add the dependency to the *bitscan.h file*.
 In the following example, a bitset of 100 elements is declared and the 11th bit is set to 1 (index numbering starts at 0).

     #include "bitscan/bitscan.h"